This website uses cookies to help improve your user experience

 The CFO’s areas of responsibility also include:

-Implementing a BI system in a company is like ascending a mountain, where the CFO plays the role of the chief alpinist, driving and guiding the process, taking steps to ensure everyone stays on track at various checkpoints, and gradually anchoring the entire team at specific milestones, ensuring that no one slips and falls down.
+Implementing a BI system in a company is like ascending a mountain, where the CFO plays the role of the chief alpinist, driving and guiding the process, taking steps to ensure everyone stays on track at various checkpoints, and gradually anchoring the entire team at specific milestones, making sure that no one slips and falls down.

 And before we get lost in these metaphors, let’s give the mic to Olga (our “chief alpinist”), who has hands-on experience in dealing with the possible hurdles while implementing BI systems, along with proven ways to overcome them and help you climb to new heights.